ccwillmore/Election_Analysis/README.md

 To be applicable to all future elections the code should be modified to be more generalized.
 It needs the following revisions:

-1. Determine which data are in which column using if ifel else statements rather than hard coding which data are in which column.
+1. Allow the user to determine which data are in which column.
+The program will display the header and prompt the the user to enter the column number of the required data.
+The entered column identifications will be used in the subsequent analysis.
-2. Add logic and output that tests for a tied election and writes the data for a tied election to the terminal and a text file.
+2. Add logic that tests for a tied election and writes the data for a tied election to the terminal and a text file.
 3. If there is a column that identifies the position (in the case of multiple election results being reported in a singel csv file) then include logic that determines the election that a vote belongs to before collecting data per candidate and per county.

+If there is interest in having an automated procedure that can handle all future results then please let me know and I will deliver the general alogrithm described above.